AathiEswar/avent-ui/src/components/Button/README.md

 ## AventUI - Button

 The **Button** component is a versatile, fully customizable button built with Tailwind CSS and powered by `class-variance-authority (CVA)`.
-It supports multiple variants, sizes, and disabled states, allowing you to use consistent and themeable buttons across your application.
+It supports multiple variants, sizes, and disabled states, allowing you to use consistent and themeable buttons across your application which is also accessible to screen readers.

 ### Installation